microsoft/vscode-livepreview/README.md

 Note that linked files for these pages may not be correct if they are relative to a specific root (e.g. a project root).

+Note that tasks do not work outside of a workspace, so a server will just launch in the background upon external preview when outside of a workspace.
 ## Prerequisites
 To use this extension, you must have [Node JS v14+](https://nodejs.org/en/download/).
 ## Running the extension